-CIA recruiters and hiring staff attended Unconscious Bias training to become aware of potential biases which can produce exclusions during the hiring and selection process.
-Additionally, CIA added a Neurodiversity Outreach and Recruitment Manager to increase outreach to neuro-distinct community.
-The planned activities that were completed in FY23 helped increase the accessibility of Agency facilities and Information Technology systems, which ensured equitable access for PWD in hiring and retention.
+In FY24, recruiters and hiring staff were required to attend Unconscious Bias and the Mitigation in Bias for Recruiting training courses to become aware of potential biases which can produce exclusions during the hiring and selection process.
+The planned activities that were completed in FY24 helped increase the accessibility of Agency facilities and Information Technology systems, which ensured equitable access for PWD in hiring and retention.